laravel/pennant/notes.md

 ### The scope passed in

 The Closure will receive the "scope" for the feature check being performed.
-The scope may be `null`.
-We will learn more about scope later.
+The scope may be `null`, and eloquent model, a `string` or something else entirely.
+We will learn more about scope values later.

 ### The returned state